David (1997 film)

-David is a 1997 television film by Five Mile River Films, starring Nathaniel Parker as King David.
+David is a 1997 television film starring Nathaniel Parker as King David.
 It was written by Larry Gross and directed by Robert Markowitz.
-The film was entirely shot in Morocco and was originally aired at TNT on 23 March 1997 as part of its Bible Collection.
+Shot entirely in Morocco, it originally aired at TNT on 6 April 1997 as part of its Bible Collection.

 Plot

 David, a young Israelite shepherd, is chosen by God to help his people in the ongoing war between Israel and the Philistines.
 David defeats the giant Goliath, a Philistine champion, and becomes the second king of Israel.
-However, he is later seduced by power and lust.
-Adaptation of the biblical story.
+However, he is later seduced by power and lust, an adaptation of the biblical story.